waleedhad/AudioMuse-AI-cuda_12.2/README.md

 3.  **Embedding Generation (TensorFlow & Essentia):**
     *   **MusiCNN Embeddings:** The cornerstone of the audio representation is a 200-dimensional embedding vector.
 This vector is generated using `TensorflowPredictMusiCNN` with the pre-trained model `msd-musicnn-1.pb` (specifically, the output from the `model/dense/BiasAdd` layer).
 MusiCNN is a Convolutional Neural Network (CNN) architecture that has been extensively trained on large music datasets (like the Million Song Dataset) for tasks such as music tagging.
 The resulting embedding is a dense, numerical summary that captures high-level semantic information and complex sonic characteristics of the track, going beyond simple acoustic features.
+    *   **Important Note:** These embeddings are **always generated and saved** during the analysis phase for every track processed.
+This ensures they are available if you later choose to use them for clustering.

 4.  **Prediction Models (TensorFlow & Essentia):**
     The rich MusiCNN embeddings serve as the input to several specialized `TensorflowPredict2D` models, each designed to predict specific characteristics of the music: